-Part 2: Identify the appropriate Lipschitz function for every pair of points on M such that one can identify it with the geodesic distance between those two points.
+Part 2: Identify the appropriate Lipschitz function such that for every pair of points on M one can identify it with the geodesic distance between those two points using equation (2).

 For part 1, we start by considering a bounded measurable function, $a \in C(M)$ , on M. From the GNS construction associated with this algebra, we know that it can be represented as an operator on a Hilbert space.
-There is a theorem that states that this function will be almost everywhere equal to a Lipschitz function if and only if the operator [D, a] is bounded [9], where D is the Dirac operator defined on the Hilbert space $\mathcal{H}$ .
+There is a theorem that states that this function will be almost everywhere equal to a Lipschitz function if and only if the commutator [D, a] is bounded [10], where D is the Dirac operator defined on the Hilbert space $\mathcal{H}$ .
 So if we specify a Dirac operator, we can identify the algebra of Lipschitz functions, $C_L(M)$ , a proper subalgebra of C(M).

-For part 2, we recall, from the definition of a Lipschitz function, that, for the value K = 1, the norm of the difference of image points is the geodesic distance.
+For part 2, we see directly from the definition of a Lipschitz function, that, for the value K = 1, the supremum of the norm of the difference of image points is the geodesic distance.
 We are thus led to the following suggestion for the geodesic distance function on M: